MarkVilludo/laravel-login/README.md

     }
 ```

-## Usage - Login with CMS or expected to return in other views.
+## Usage - Login with CMS or return in dynamic route / url.

 1. Publish login view initial page.